NickGrunert/master-thesis/modules/05_SAM.typ

       gutter: 0mm,
       figure(image("../figures/sam/problem.png")),
       caption: [
-        Excerpt from SAM results
+        Excerpt from #abr("SAM") results
       ],
       label: <fig:sam:problem>,
     )

-    Also, the RGB data serves in actually recognizing some edges between segments of equal derivative.
+    Also, the #abr("RGB") data serves in actually recognising some edges between segments of equal derivative.
     This can be visually confirmed on the bottom right of the example house.
-    Given the equivalence of the derivatives, it is apparent that the vast majority of experiments exclusively utilising data derived from the nDSM are incapable of identifying the edge.
+    Given the equivalence of the derivatives, it is apparent that the vast majority of experiments exclusively utilising data derived from the #abr("nDSM") are incapable of identifying the edge.
-    However, the incorporation of the RGB data has been demonstrated to resolve this issue, as the colour-swapped image and the RGB image itself are able to recognise this edge.
+    However, the incorporation of the #abr("RGB") data has been demonstrated to resolve this issue, as the colour-swapped image and the #abr("RGB") image itself are able to recognise this edge.

     Additionaly, it has become more apparent that the truth comparison should have a higher bias against segmentations which do not find generated segments for any ground truth segment.
     It has been proven that the mapping of score to ground score works.
-    This is approved by the complete results of entire SAM algorithm executions, where the best results by score matches the best results by ground truth score.
+    This is approved by the complete results of entire #abr("SAM") algorithm executions, where the best results by score matches the best results by ground truth score.
     However, here, the visual confirmation is given that the effects of missing matches would preferebly be stronger, to better invalidate some results.

     == Combining the best masks